Bali: A Skateboarding Paradise

 If you’re in or around Jimbaran, check out this spot where all levels of skater are warmly welcomed.
 It’s located in Kelan (the south side of the airport) just a fish net’s throw from the famous seafood markets.
 They have a mini ramp and a large bowl with a volcano in the middle for some added spice.
 Keep an eye out for legendary Kiwi pro skater Gregor Rankin who has been spotted whizzing around on the regular.

-Hey, listen: if you can’t skate, don’t be sad.
+Hey, listen: if you can’t skate, don’t be bummed.
 There are schools for that.
 The following places are not only home to world-class bowls/parks but can teach you the basics too.

 Open: 8 AM – 10 PM